grafana/grafana/docs/sources/datasources/elasticsearch.md

 ### Piped processing language (PPL) support

-PPL support can be enabled in the datasource configuration setting when Elasticsearch version is set to 7.0+.
+PPL is available starting opendistro_sql 1.11.0.0.
+PPL support for Grafana can be enabled in the datasource configuration setting when Elasticsearch version is set to 7.0+.
 See [Open Distro for Elasticsearch SQL plugin](https://opendistro.github.io/for-elasticsearch-docs/docs/install/plugins/#sql) for plugin installation guide and [plugin compatibility](https://opendistro.github.io/for-elasticsearch-docs/docs/install/plugins/#plugin-compatibility) for version compatibility information.

 If PPL support is enabled, the Elasticsearch query editor will give you the option of using PPL query syntax instead of Lucene.